BRST Noether Theorem and Corner Charge Bracket: Introduction

 Another important feature of the Noether charges \eqref{Noether_corner_charge_classical} is that their charge algebra projectively represents the asymptotic symmetry algebra \cite{Brown:1986nw}.
 These charges canonically generate the action of asymptotic symmetries on phase space.
 For asymptotically flat gravity, the asymptotic symmetry group is the BMS group \cite{bondi,sachs} (and all its extensions \cite{BMS/CFT,Campiglia,Compere,Freidel1,Geiller}) and the Noether charges are non-integrable.
 Building a well-defined bracket for these charges that correctly represents the BMS algebra and generates the right BMS transformations on phase space has thus been a longstanding challenge \cite{Barnich_Charge_algebra, Distler:2018rwu,Campiglia:2020qvc,Compere:2020lrt,Freidel1,Freidel, Campiglia:2021bap,Donnay:2021wrk,Rignon-Bret:2024gcx,Geiller:2024amx, Campiglia:2024uqq}.
 Since all these constructions have relied on Noether's second theorem, one wonders whether an alternative construction exists for the BRST version of Noether's theorem \eqref{conjecture_Noether_1,5}.

-By analyzing the symplectic structure derived from the variation of the gauge fixed Lagrangian~$\tilde{L}$, we propose a new model independent bracket for the non-integrable BRST Noether charges $q_{\text{cl}}(\phi, c)$.
-This bracket provides a centerless representation of the asymptotic symmetry algebra of the rank-$1$ BV theories that we study, for any gauge fixing functional and for non-vanishing symplectic flux and symplectic anomaly.
+By analyzing the symplectic structure derived from the variation of any gauge fixed Lagrangian, we propose a new model independent bracket for the non-integrable BRST Noether charges $q_{\text{cl}}$.
+This bracket provides a centerless representation of the asymptotic symmetry algebra of the rank-$1$ BV theories considered here, for any gauge-fixing functional and remains valid in the presence of non-vanishing symplectic flux and symplectic anomaly.

-The BRST symplectic structure also allows us to identify a model independent ghost number two and spacetime codimension two BRST cocycle for asymptotic symmetries, generalizing the constructions in \cite{Barnich_BRST,Baulieu_Tom_BMS}.
+The BRST symplectic structure also allows us to identify a model independent ghost number two and spacetime codimension-two BRST cocycle for asymptotic symmetries, generalizing the constructions in \cite{Barnich_BRST,Baulieu_Tom_BMS}.
 On-shell, this cocycle coincides with the Barnich--Troessaert bracket \cite{Barnich_Charge_algebra}.
-This observation raises the possibility of finding a general ghost number one and spacetime codimension one BRST cocycle for asymptotic symmetries, which would be responsible for loop corrections to soft theorems \cite{Baulieu:2024oql}.
+This observation raises the possibility of finding a general ghost number one and spacetime codimension-one BRST cocycle for asymptotic symmetries, which would be responsible for loop corrections to soft theorems \cite{Baulieu:2024oql}.